-Given a large portion of the redevelopment site is owned by one owner, many of the plan recommendations will rely on some form of partnership between the city and the private owner.
+Given that a large portion of the redevelopment site is owned by one owner, many of the plan recommendations will rely on some form of partnership between the city and the private owner.
 In some cases, partnerships may include additional parties such as community groups, nonprofits, and developers/leaseholders to implement the following priorities:

-- Partner with Historic Denver to explore the appropriate mechanisms of protection for the historic buildings and resources identified throughout the plan - Partner with the City of Denver and Historic Denver to complete neighborhood building surveys via Discover Denver - Partner with Denver Digs Trees to increase tree canopy in parks, public right-of-way- and private property - Partner with Denver Economic Development and Opportunity to incorporate Mixed-Income Affordable Housing - Partner with Denver Public Works to implement Stormwater and Water Quality Improvements - Explore partnerships to retain the former pool for an added community asset - Partner with Denver's Sidewalk Gap Program to determine implementation and funding of sidewalk improvements - Development of healthy food access, grocery stores, retail goods and services including implementation of the "Healthy Food for Denver Kids" program
+- Partner with Historic Denver, Inc. to implement appropriate protection mechanisms for the historic resources identified in the plan, such as preservation easements - Partner with the City and County of Denver and Historic Denver, Inc. to complete neighborhood building surveys via Discover Denver

-- Development of indoor/outdoor gathering spaces for community meetings, church services and other activities - Partner with the Cities of Sheridan and Englewood and Arapahoe County to study and implement transit, bike, and pedestrian improvements to W. Dartmouth Avenue and crossing improvements at US-285 and Knox Court
+- Partner with Denver Digs Trees to increase tree canopy in parks, public right-of-ways and private properties - Partner with Denver Economic Development and Opportunity to incorporate Mixed-Income and affordable housing development - Partner with the Department of Public Works to implement Stormwater and Water Quality Improvements - Explore partnerships to retain the former pool for an added community asset - Partner with Denver's Sidewalk Gap Program to determine implementation and funding of sidewalk improvements - Improve the access to healthy food, grocery stores, retail goods and services including implementation of the "Healthy Food for Denver Kids" program - Development indoor/outdoor gathering spaces for community meetings, church services and other activities - Partner with the Cities of Sheridan and Englewood and Arapahoe County to study and implement transit, bike, and pedestrian improvements to W. Dartmouth Avenue and crossing improvements at US-285 and Knox Court